 If you import a car or motorcycle to the Netherlands you will have to pay tax.

-Private motor vehicle and motorcycle tax (bpm) / importing a car
+Private motor vehicle and motorcycle tax (bpm)

 If you buy a passenger car, motorcycle or delivery van in the Netherlands, or bring it to the Netherlands from abroad, you have to pay various taxes.